burnnat/hymns-of-the-faith/content/session-02/week-08/notes.md

  - After a disastrous trip to the colony of Georgia as missionaries, the Wesley brothers were impressed by the faith of a group of Moravians on their ship back to England
  - This prompted them to attend a meeting on Aldersgate Street, London, where the Moravian Peter Bohler was speaking and brought about a renewal of the Wesleys' faith
  - Wesley wrote this text shortly after his re-conversion; the mention in his journal that "I began a hymn upon my conversion" leads many to believe this is the hymn Wesley is referring to
- - When published in 1739, the hymn was given the subtitle "Free Grace"
+ - When first published in 1739, it was given the subtitle "Free Grace"

 Tune: Thomas Campbell (1777–1844), 1825
  - Very little is known about Campbell's life in England
  - Few of his poems and hymn tunes are in use today
- - This tune is taken from a collection of tunes titled {{{book "The Bouquet"}}}, in which each tune is given a flower-related name
+ - This tune is taken from a collection of tunes titled {{{book "The Bouquet"}}}, each given a flower-related name
- - The name {{{caps "Sagina"}}} is a family of flowers related to carnations, typically white and commonly called "pearlwort"
+ - The name {{{caps "Sagina"}}} is a family of flowers related to carnations, commonly called "pearlwort"

 1. Appropriately, as a "conversion hymn" the text centers around the concept of salvation.
 What ideas does Wesley show in his text that makes this grace so "amazing"?
 {{#if notes}}